apache/spark/docs/building-spark.md

 Java 8 tests are automatically enabled when a Java 8 JDK is detected.
 If you have JDK 8 installed but it is not the system default, you can set JAVA_HOME to point to JDK 8 before running the tests.

+## PySpark pip installable

+If you are building Spark for use in a Python environment and you wish to pip install it, you will first need to build the Spark JARs as described above.
+Then you can construct an sdist package suitable for setup.py and pip installable package.

+    cd python; python setup.py sdist

+**Note:** Due to packaging requirements you can not directly pip install from the Python directory, rather you must first build the sdist package as described above.

 ## PySpark Tests with Maven

 If you are building PySpark and wish to run the PySpark tests you will need to build Spark with Hive support.